 Welcome to Jacobi Medical Center‘s radiology residency webpage!
 Jacobi Medical Center, located in The Bronx, is a part of the New York City Health + Hospital health system and a proud affiliate of Albert Einstein College of Medicine.
 Our program in diagnostic radiology is an ACGME accredited four year residency that accepts four candidates each year.

 Jacobi Medical Center’s Department of Radiology uses the National Resident Matching Program (“The Match“) annually to select candidates for its four residency positions.
+During the 2019-2020 interview season (recruiting for the class to begin July 1, 2021), Jacobi Medical Center will offer one spot for a Sabbath observant radiology resident.
 Our program’s ID number through the American Medical Association’s Residency and Fellowship Database is 420-35-21-251.
 Applications are accepted from October 1st through November 30th.
 Interviews are offered on a rolling basis and conducted on-campus on most Tuesdays and Thursdays from late October through early February.

 Applicants are expected to have completed one year of GME medicine or surgery training prior to enrollment (i.e. an intern year).